Translated version of this PSD: Mongolian

 TC 5: City Debt Management.
 The TC will aim at streamlining debt management and reporting in the City.
 This will include clear identification of the City's direct and contingent obligations and monitoring of the sustainable debt level.
 The assignment's cost is estimated at EUR 100,000, proposed to be financed by an international donor or the ETC Fund.

-TC 6: Green City Action Plan ("GCAP") and Policy Dialogue to comprehensively assess the City's environmental performance and prioritise actions and investments that support green city development.
-The assignment's cost is estimated at EUR 300,000, proposed to be financed by the Green Climate Fund ("GCF").
+TC 7: Green City Action Plan ("GCAP") and Policy Dialogue i to comprehensively assess the City's environmental performance and prioritise actions and investments that support green city development.
+The estimated cost of the assignment is EUR 300,000, to be financed by the Government of Korea.

 Company Contact Information